M-S-KHAN/M-S-KHAN/README.md

 ### Hi there, I'm Muhammad Sajawal Khan - aka [MSK][personal] 👋
-## I'm an AI Developer in Python with experience in Flutter, React and Angular!
+## I'm an Artificial Intelligence Engineer in Python with experience in Flutter, Next.js and AWS Cloud!

 - 🔭 I just completed my 5 years as developer.
 - 🌱 I try learning something new everyday.
 (At the moment: Next.js, AWS Data Engineering, Backend with Golang)